 Unfair and constructive dismissal

-Employees are protected from unfair and constructive dismissal from their jobs.
+Employees who have worked for their employer for at least 2 years are protected from unfair and constructive dismissal from their jobs.
 Your dismissal could be unfair if your employer doesn’t:

-- have a good reason for dismissing you
+- have a fair reason for dismissing you

 Constructive dismissal happens when you’re forced to leave your job because of your employer’s conduct.

 You must have serious reasons for leaving your job: